evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ### Phone Mirroring

-Furthermore, the GMC Hummer EV Edition 1 Pickup supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The GMC Hummer EV Edition 1 Pickup supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The GMC Hummer EV Edition 1 Pickup comes equipped with one sound system option:

-- **Bose Premium Sound System:**: This system features 14 speakers and delivers a maximum output of 625 watts.
+- **Bose Premium Sound System:**: Features 14 speakers and delivers a maximum output of 625 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.